hurshbajaj/Ion/README.md

 ## ✨ Author Note

-This project is written completely by me, including this message —
+This project is written entirely by me, including this message —

 with AI support being limited to light debugging, conceptual understanding for me whilst writing this and this message's md formatting inspo;